Fractional ownership or leasing of a private jet is a big decision. We give you a comprehensive overview of factors that will guide your decision.

 Block charter offered some bulk-purchasing opportunities with fixed rates but generally didn’t guarantee availability.
 In other words, when you needed to fly, a plane might not be available, or at least a plane you were happy with.

 In the fractional model, the fractional company sells shares in multiple aircraft to various buyers.
-Each buyer agrees that all other shareowners may use its aircraft, all of which are managed and operated by the provider.
+Each buyer agrees that all other shareowners may use its plane, all of which are managed and operated by the provider.
 In this way, fractional ownership guarantees the shareowner access to an entire fleet of aircraft for a contracted number of hours.

-Instead of worrying about hiring and training pilots, complying with operating regulations and maintaining aircraft, the shareowner essentially purchases an on-demand, executive airline.
+Instead of worrying about hiring and training pilots, complying with operating regulations, and maintaining aircraft, the shareowner essentially purchases an on-demand, executive airline.

 To buy in, the standard minimum commitment is at least 50 hours of flight time per year and a contract term of at least three years, although five years is more typical.
 Some providers have options that can extend your contract for an additional five years, so up to 10 years.

 To buy a share, you pay a purchase price for your fractional share of an aircraft.
-So buying a quarter share of a $30 million private jet means a $7.5 million outlay.

 Fractional providers typically use an annual occupied flight hours approach based on the following: 50 hours = 1/16th share; 100 hours = 1/8th share; 200 hours = 1/4th share; 400 hours = 1/2 share; 800 hours = Full share.

-Annual Flight Hours | Share of Aircraft Purchased or Leased |
+| Annual Flight Hours | Share of Aircraft Purchased or Leased |

-50 hours | 1/16 |
+| 50 hours | 1/16 |

-100 hours | 1/8 |
+| 100 hours | 1/8 |

-200 hours | 1/4 |
+| 200 hours | 1/4 |

-400 hours | 1/2 |
+| 400 hours | 1/2 |

-800 hours | 1/1 |
+| 800 hours | 1/1 |

 In addition to flying at least 50 hours per year (the minimum size of most fractional shares), Butler explains the key benefits of fractional ownership.